1982 World's Fair: Events

 The Pittsburgh Steelers and the New England Patriots played a preseason football game at Neyland Stadium on August 14, 1982.
 The Steelers won the game 24–20 to a crowd of 93,251, making it the fourth-best-attended NFL game in history.

 The University of Tennessee would utilize its residence halls and dormitories for housing nearly 60,000 visitors during the exposition's six-month tenure.

 An NBA exhibition game took place between the Boston Celtics and Philadelphia 76ers at Stokely Athletic Center on October 23, 1982.

 Difficulties

 Hotels and other accommodations in Knoxville were not permitted to take reservations directly.
 Room reservations for everything from hotels to houseboats were sold in a package with fair admission tickets through the first eleven days and were handled by a central bureau, Knoxvisit.
-Its financial and administrative troubles resulted in reservations being taken over by Property Leasing & Management, Inc. (PLM).
-It also struggled with the operation and filed for bankruptcy.
+Its financial and administrative troubles resulted in reservations being taken over by Property Leasing & Management, Inc. (PLM), which also struggled with the operation and filed for bankruptcy.

 Jake Butcher's financial services corporation, United American Bank (UAB), failed shortly after the exposition in 1983.
 UAB had been raided by federal banking regulators the day after the fair's closure.
 On February 14, 1983, the Federal Deposit Insurance Corporation seized control of the bank due to irregularities in its financial records.
 This action caused public speculation that the bank's failure was due in part to Butcher's financing of the World's Fair.